Hexagram 42益Increase

 SynthesisYiGram Editorial

 Read across the four Chinese traditions, Hexagram 42 names a very specific working posture: the season in which taking from above to give below is the structural work, and the corresponding discipline of doing the redistribution sincerely rather than performatively.
 The Wings give the canonical reading: wind and thunder, Increase — the noble person, seeing good, transfers to it; having faults, corrects them.
 Decrease above, increase below — the people delight without bound.
 From above descending to those below, the way is greatly bright.
 All increase’s way moves with the times.
 Wang Bi sharpens the structural reading: 益 is the hexagram of the yang transferred downward from the top of the structurally-prior configuration, and the line-by-line texts describe the calibrated work of receiving and redistributing at each altitude.
 Zhu Xi reframes the hexagram around the line-5 有孚惠心 clause — the sincere heart bestowing benefit — treating the un-instrumented quality of the giving as the hexagram’s defining ethical claim and the structural ground for the supreme fortune.
-The divinatory manual Bushi Zhengzong reads 42 strictly as the marker for active questions about generous action: investment under consideration, authority being distributed, surplus being redistributed, capital being deployed.
+The divinatory manual Bushi Zhengzong sits in the practical najia tradition; YiGram, following it, reads 42 as a marker for active questions about generous action: investment under consideration, authority being distributed, surplus being redistributed, capital being deployed.
 The unified posture across all four sources is the same: Increase is a discipline for recognising when the giving is the work, for directing the redistribution correctly, and for keeping the heart anchored in the regular rule the hexagram conditions on.

 Yi ZhuanTuan + Xiang · Ten Wings